cookie2voice/DE-Project-Data-Modeling/README.md

 - data: this folder is holding all the datasets
 - test.ipynb:  queries for data validation.
 - create_tables.py: setup and teardown schemas, run this file to reset tables before each time run ETL scripts.
-- etl.ipynb reads: and processes a single file from song_data and log_data and loads the data into tables.
+- etl.ipynb: reads and processes a single file from song_data and log_data and loads the data into tables.
 - etl.py reads and processes files from song_data and log_data and loads them into tables.
 - sql_queries.py contains all sql queries, and is imported into the last three files above.